-- 1. recruitment
+- 1. Recruitment

-- 2. employment contracts
+- 2. Employment Contracts

-- 3. remuneration and benefits
+- 3. Remuneration and Benefits

-- 4. worker communication
+- 4. Worker Communication

-- 5. accommodations and food
+- 5. Accommodations and Food

-- 6. social activities and religious practices
+- 6. Social Activities and Religious Practices

-- 7. repatriation
+- 7. Repatriation

-In November 2020, the Supplier Code of Conduct Implementation Guidebook was updated to include a broadened definition of forced labor and relevant policies.
+In November 2020, the SCoC Implementation Guidebook was updated to include a broadened definition of forced labor and relevant policies.
 The following sections have been updated accordingly: